scuzzydude/asimov/asimov.md

 To preserve John Bonham's genius, it would be good if the Scoot could have access to the master tapes.
 Led Zeppelin has already put out three remasters, and I would think this will continue if there is a market for it.

-I don't know if we'd be able to discern the divine from those masters, but there is a more practical application that is in easy in reach of technology.
+I don't know if we'd be able to discern the divine from those masters, but there is a more practical application that is in easy reach of technology.
 John Bonham was famous not only for his skill but for his sound -- his stroke, how he tuned his drums, and how they were miked in recordings.
 We know what kind of drums he played, the sticks he used.
 With good ADC and software, we should be able to discern the microphone placement, and from analysis determine relative force of stroke and his other physical techniques.
 A simple trial-and-error algorithm with a robotic tuner can figure out his exact tunings for each recording.
 From all that, you should be able to design a robot that can play the drums and sound EXACTLY like John Bonham on any of his recorded material.
 This technology is within reach.
 Get your Leo bot down at the Hobby Lobby, get your Bonzo droid at Guitar Center.
 Your kid can have a retro garage band silently in the garage, because they're all wearing headphones when they practice, and the drummer is a computer or a phone.
 When it comes time for the talent show, get the minivan, go pick up a Bonzo droid for rent for fifty bucks a night.

 If that robot were developed by a Scoot, all that revenue would go directly to scoot, which would then directly or indirectly lead to the further appreciation of Bonham.
 Everybody that hears the Bonzo droid play -- that's direct appreciation of Bonham's genius which should reflect in the value of the scoot.